jamieskella/monkeyaisland.github.io/README.md

 ### Evaluation Dimensions

-Each annual generation will be assessed against the following dimensions, scored qualitatively to track progression over time:
+Each generation will be assessed against the following dimensions, scored qualitatively to track progression over time:

 | Dimension | What It Measures | 2026 |
 |---|---|:---:|